 Each focus group has a different dynamic.
-Sometimes conversation flows easily and participants are knowledgeable and respond readily to the questions being asked.
-Other times, participants may be nervous, feel they should say the "correct" thing, do not understand what is being asked, are derailed and speak off the topic of interest, or simply do not have knowledge or strong opinions about the question being asked.
-These issues can be overcome with advanced planning which includes training for facilitators on effective probing as well as selecting facilitators with prior focus group facilitation or other relevant skills (such as social work training).
-The research team should be flexible enough to identify troubled spots within focus groups and effectively respond in the group setting itself or by changing the focus group guide if needed.
+Sometimes conversation flows easilv. and participants knowledgeable and respond readily to the questions.
+Other times, participants may be nervous, feel they shouldsay the "correct" thing, do not understand what is being asked, are derailed and speak off the topic of interest, or simply do not have knowledge or strong opinions about the question being asked.
+These issues can be overcome with advanced planning, which includes training for facilitators on effective probing and selecting facilitators with prior focus group facilitation or other relevant skills (such as social work training).
+The research team should be flexible enough to identify troubled spots within focus groups and effectively respond in the group setting or by changing the focus group guide if needed.